ReformedPerspective/rpdocs/docs/website/index.md

 Changes to the website are [tracked using git](git.md) and are pushed to the RP [GitHub organization and repository](https://github.com/ReformedPerspective/reformedperspective.ca).
 Changes are pushed from staging and then pulled to the main rp.ca site using git.

+### scripts

+A number of scripts are used to manage website processes.
+The most elaborate of these is the [Manna Publish script](../manna.md#podcast-publishing-automation).

+Another script is the Expire Ads script.
+This script is run as a cron job and checks posts with the 'Ad-New' Category for an expiry date and expires them (i.e. changes them to Draft status) if the date has passed.

+More details can be found [here](scripts.md).

 ---

 ## Page Links